A drip is just a drip right? Wrong.

 If you have a fixture that is giving you trouble and you know it’s no longer under warranty, give a plumber a call.
 Many times a simple fix can keep you running for several years before a replacement is necessary.
-Our professional local plumbers will give you their expert opinion and advice so you only pay for what you need and nothing more.
+Our professional local plumbing contractors will give you their expert opinion and advice so you only pay for what you need and nothing more.

 Plumbing Fixture Installation

 The “repair or replace” debate is a tale as old as time.
 It’s a valid consideration in plumbing fixtures.
 Nobody wants to replace something they could repair, but nobody wants to repair something that breaks constantly, either.
 There are five main considerations to make that help determine when it’s worth the investment in a new plumbing fixture:

 If you answered yes, nothing else matters – it’s time to replace.
 Old pipes are more than inconvenient, they are quite dangerous.
 Pipes installed before 1980 often contain lead, which can poison your water.